ethanlee515/Compiler/README.md

 # Compiler

-This is a class project when I was an undergraduate.
+This is a class project I wrote as an undergraduate.
-The language's grammar was provided to us as EBNF.
+The language's grammar was provided to us in EBNF.
 We were asked to implement it as an interpreter/compiler combo.

 ## Usage

-* First compile using GNU make.
-Then invoke the sc executable.
+* Build using GNU make, then invoke the sc executable.
 * If a file name is given, that file is processed.
 Otherwise, the standard input is processed.
-* One of the following flags is allowed
+* One of the following options is allowed
+	* No flags: Compiles the source code into ARM assembly.
-	* -s: Runs the scanner, or more commonly called the lexer.
+	* -s flag: Runs the scanner, or more commonly called the lexer.
 That is, prints the list of tokens.
-	* -c: Prints the concrete syntax tree.
+	* -c flag: Prints the concrete syntax tree.
 As in, the parse tree.
-	* -t: Prints the symbol table.
+	* -t flag: Prints the symbol table.
 Note: May be buggy if complicated records/arrays structures are involved.
-	* -a: Prints the abstract syntax tree.
+	* -a flag: Prints the abstract syntax tree.
-	* -i: Runs the interpreter.
+	* -i flag: Runs the interpreter.
 Unfortunately this is NYI.
-	* No flags: Compiles the source code into ARM assembly.

 ## Disclaimer